brasov2de/ColorfulOptionsetGrid/README.md

     - "Colorful background": with colorful background
     - "No decoration": a text should have no styles
 ![Display Type](./Docs/img/config/TextDecorationConfig.png)
+    - "No text" : the text won't be shown.
+If this option is set, the Icon-definition will be forced on "Icon name or JSON"

 - **Icon definition** - here you can choose how the icon should be displayed
     - "No icon" : the icon won't be displayed